fluffycowfluffy/PROJECT-PENNEY/README.md

 ### Spring 2025

 **NOTE:** I have included an initial 100,000 decks within the `deck_storage` folder.
 However, they are currently compressed.
 Please unzip this file.

 **ANOTHER NOTE:** I have to confess I have not been using uv, I just run this out of my own virtual environment.
 I don't know if that's wrong, but it runs so a win is a win.

 ---

-Files included from Professor Smith's Original GitHub:

-`src/`

-- datagen.py: Code related to data generation and storage should go here.

-- helpers.py: Helper functions and variables needed across various other modules should go here.

-- processing.py: Code related to scoring the games should go here.

-- visualization.py: Code related to creating figures should go here.
-[Not currently included]

 The `pp_greta.py` file will generate your heatmaps and runs for ~10 minutes to go through 1 million decks.
 It includes the following functions:
 - `get_decks()`